D'oh!: Origin

 Several decades before The Simpsons was aired, the exclamation "D'oh!" was used in the BBC radio comedy program, It's That Man Again, which ran from 1939 to 1949.
 It was the catchphrase of the formidable, but soft-hearted, character, "Miss Hotchkiss".

 James Finlayson saying "D'oh!" in Men O' War (1929).
 Dan Castellaneta acknowledged the actor as the progenitor of the expression.

 During the voice recording session for a Tracey Ullman Show short, Homer was required to utter what was written in the script as an "annoyed grunt".
 Dan Castellaneta rendered it as a drawn out "d'ooooooh".
 This was inspired by the Scottish actor Jimmy Finlayson, who had used the term in his first sound film role, in 1929's Men O' War, as a minced oath for suggesting the word "damn!"
 Matt Groening felt that it would better suit the timing of animation if it were spoken faster.
 Castellaneta then shortened it to a quickly uttered "d'oh!"
 The first intentional use of "d'oh!" occurred in the Ullman short "Punching Bag" (1988), and its first usage in the series was in the series premiere, "Simpsons Roasting on an Open Fire".
-It is typically represented in the show's script as "(annoyed grunt)", and is also spelled out in the official titles of several episodes.
+It is typically represented in the show's script as "(annoyed grunt)", and is also spelled out as such in the official titles of several episodes.
 Some episodes feature variations of the word such as "Bart of Darkness" (season six, 1994), where Homer says "D'oheth" after an Amish farmer points out to him that he has built a barn instead of the swimming pool he was intending; "Thirty Minutes over Tokyo" (season ten, 1999), where Homer says "d'oh" in Japanese (with English subtitles, the spoken phrase being "shimatta baka ni", meaning roughly "damn folly"); or The Simpsons Movie (2007) where Homer bellows "d'oh-ome!" after the EPA seals the Simpsons' hometown, Springfield, in a giant dome.
 The spelling is made official in "El Viaje Misterioso de Nuestro Jomer (The Mysterious Voyage of Homer)" (season eight, 1997), in which Homer, after having eaten a very spicy chili, hallucinates about a tortoise and exclaims a loud "d'oh!" as he realizes that he needs to follow the slow animal in order to find out about his soul mate.